bccsa/media-router/README.md

 The web control interface is available on port 8081.

 ## Compatibility
-This project has been tested on Raspberry Pi OS Buster and Ubuntu 20.04
+This project has been tested on Raspberry Pi OS Bullseye

 ## Dependencies
 Run the installation script:
 ```
-sudo ./install.sh
+sudo ./install-dependencies.sh
 ```

+## Development environment
+* Clone the project to your Raspberry Pi.
+* Navigate to the media-router directory
+* Run the router.js with NodeJS: ```node server.js```
+* A default configuration file will be created listing all the modules.
+This file can be modified to create a working setup

-## uiControl
+## Example configurations
-Limitation of printing taf tested
-* cant not add a childElement inside the ChildElement
+To do